rapid7/insightconnect-plugins/url_utils/help.md

 # Key Features

-* Encode data in Base64 to transfer binary data, image files, etc. in a text format
+* Encode a URL into an ASCII format that is safe and universally accepted by servers and web browsers
 * Decode a URL to reveal original input

 # Requirements